What to Do If You Receive an ADA Website Demand Letter: A Step-by-Step Guide

 Before taking any action, read the letter thoroughly.
 Focus on:

-• Sender information — Is it from a recognised law firm or organisation?
+- Sender information — Is it from a recognized law firm or organization?

 Document the letter and avoid responding impulsively.
 Missteps in early communication can affect your legal position.